Ireland in the Eurovision Song Contest 2017: Internal selection

 RTÉ confirmed their intentions to participate at the 2017 Eurovision Song Contest on 24 May 2016.
-On 16 December 2016, Louis Walsh, who was in charge of the selection process, announced during The Late Late Show that he had internally selected Brendan Murray to represent Ireland in Kyiv.
+On 16 December 2016, the broadcaster announced during the RTÉ One Friday night programme The Late Late Show that they had internally selected Brendan Murray to represent Ireland in Kyiv.
 Murray was a former member of the Irish boy band HomeTown.
-During the show, Murray performed a guitar rendition of "Hold Me Now" by Johnny Logan.
+Unconfirmed rumours of Murray's selection as the Irish contestant, proposed by music manager Louis Walsh who was invited by RTÉ to select and mentor an artist for the contest, were published by Irish media the same day the announcement occurred.